Trees

 Fertilization: Apply a balanced fertilizer in early spring.

-Pruning: Prune in late winter to remove dead or damaged branches and maintain shape.
+Pruning: Prune in late winter to shape and encourage new growth.

 Other Details:

-Temperature: Tolerates a wide range of temperatures from -10°F to 100°F.
+Temperature: Thrives in temperatures from 0°F to 100°F.

 Humidity: Adaptable to various humidity levels.

-Root System: Chinese Pistache has a deep, fibrous root system that helps it access water and nutrients from deeper soil layers.
+Root System: Crape Myrtle has a shallow, fibrous root system that helps it absorb water efficiently and stabilize the soil.

-Growth Rate: Moderate growth rate, reaching maturity in 10-20 years.
+Growth Rate: Fast growth rate, reaching maturity in 3-5 years.

 function toggleAccordion(index) { const contents = document.querySelectorAll('.accordion-content'); contents.forEach((content, i) => { if (i === index) { content.style.display = content.style.display === 'block' ? 'none' : 'block'; } else { content.style.display = 'none'; } }); }